Questions and answers about the offer to Banco Sabadell shareholders

 - The purpose of the transaction is to complement our strengths with those of Banco Sabadell.
 The combination represents a clear commitment to SMEs.
 We want to combine our experience with Sabadell’s and, together, build the best bank for all individual customers, businesses and SME clients.

-- Of the remedies BBVA has submitted to the CNMC, the following are related to SMEs:
+- Of the remedies BBVA has agreed with the CNMC, the following are related to SMEs:

-- Regarding commercial terms and conditions, for a period of three years, BBVA is committed to:
+- With regard to commercial terms and conditions, BBVA undertakes to:

-- Maintaining the commercial terms and conditions in postal codes with fewer than four financial institutions²².
+- Maintain commercial terms and conditions in postal codes where there are fewer than four financial institutions (174 postal codes).

-- Furthermore, for SMEs in these postal codes new loan prices will not exceed the average price on a national level.
+- Furthermore, for SMEs and the self-employed in these postal codes, new loan prices will not exceed the national average for each rating level and financing product that is granted (174 postal codes).

-- As for remedies to guarantee lending for SMEs throughout Spain, BBVA is committed for a period of 18 months, except in case of financial deterioration, to:
+- As for lending for SMEs and the self-employed²⁰, BBVA is committed to:

 - Following the transaction, BBVA estimates that the resulting bank will be able to lend roughly €5 billion more each year to both households and businesses.